Menu

 E-commerce boom leads to a returns boom

-Frictions across the online shopping journey, such as the lack of physical contact with products and difficult sizing determinations, has resulted in shopping behaviors such as purchasing multiple sizes to find the correct fit and returning the rest – especially when returns have come at no cost to customers.
+Frictions across the online shopping journey, such as the lack of physical contact with products and difficult sizing determinations, have resulted in shopping behaviors such as purchasing multiple sizes to find the correct fit and returning the rest – especially when returns have come at no cost to customers.

 In the 2000s, online shopping became ever more frictionless and the conditions in the fitting room became less desirable.
 Customers realized that it might just be better to order a few sizes on a retailer’s website and sort it out at home.
 In the face of this scenario, many retailers offer free shipping, free returns, and frequent discount codes, all of which promote more buying.